 - In 1988 Soviet animated adaptation of Treasure Island, Jim discovers that his kung fu doesn't work on a gigantic, hulking pirate.
 He runs to a tree about a meter in diameter and karate-chops it down, so it falls on the pirate and breaks over his head.
 The pirate hardly notices this.

 - In Hancock, every part of Hancock is invulnerable, even his hair, but he can shave using his fingernails.

 - The Epic Level Handbook in Dungeons & Dragons includes feats that improve effectiveness of a character's (usually monk's) unarmed strike, culminating in giving it a vorpal effect.(instant kill by decapitation on a natural 20 critical hit.)

 - Forgotten Realms has the spell "Laeral's Cutting Hand", making the caster's hand work as a weapon equal to dagger +2.

 - 3rd Edition GURPS Supers.
 The Buzzsaw power allows the user's hand to vibrate at hypersonic speed, allowing it to cut through things and cause massive damage.

-- This is how the titular character of Bayonetta cuts off the tentacles of Iustitia.
+- This is how Bayonetta cuts off the tentacles of Iustitia.
 Sadly you can't use that move during gameplay.